-True Earth’s FILTER & WASHes are extremely thin and easy, and are simply fantastic over those models like aircrafts, where we need the maximum finesse and delicacy .
+True Earth’s FILTER & WASH are extremely thin and easy, and are simply fantastic over those models like aircrafts, where we need the maximum finesse and delicacy .

 Proportionally fit the air pressure in function of the density of the filter.
 (Less dilution = higher pressure).